 Tip #2: Be honest and make the interviewer know that you love your job

-As a trainer, I meeting new and interesting people from time to time.
+As a trainer, I meet new and interesting people from time to time.
 I like it when I train them and impart new knowledge and skills in the process.
 In the end, I am always happy for the opportunity to empower them.

-11. As a Trainer, Explain the Concept of Great Customer Service?
+11. As a Trainer, Explain the Concept of Great Customer Service.

 This question tests your understanding of great customer service.